Sinon: Aeneid

-In the Aeneid (book II, 57 ff.), Aeneas recounts how Sinon was found outside Troy after the rest of the Greek army had sailed away, and brought to Priam by shepherds.
+In the Aeneid (Book II, ln.
+57 ff.), Aeneas recounts how Sinon was found outside Troy after the rest of the Greek army had sailed away and was brought to Priam by shepherds who discovered him.
 Pretending to have deserted the Greeks, he told the Trojans that the giant wooden horse the Greeks had left behind was intended as a gift to the gods to ensure their safe voyage home.
-He told them that the horse was made too big for the Trojans to move it into their city, because if they did they would be invincible to later Achaean invasion.
-His story convinced the Trojans because it included the former details as well as an explanation that he was left behind to die by the doing of Odysseus, who was his enemy.
+He told the Trojans that the horse was made too large to be moved into the city, because doing so would make them be invincible to later Achaean invasion.
+His story convinced the Trojans because it included those details along with his claim that Odysseus had left him behind to die because they had long been enemies.

-The Trojans brought the Trojan Horse into their city against the advice of Cassandra (given the gift of prophecy by Apollo, but condemned to never be believed for not returning his love) and Laocoön (because two serpents came out of the water and strangled him and his sons, which the Trojans saw as a punishment for attacking the horse with a spear).
-Inside the giant wooden horse were Greek soldiers, who, as night fell, disembarked from the horse and opened the city gates, thus sealing the fate of Troy.
-He was also an Achaean spy who told the Greeks when the soldiers in the horse had begun their fight.
+The Trojans brought the Trojan Horse into their city against the advice of Cassandra, who had received the gift of prophecy from Apollo, but who for not returning his love was then condemned to never have her prophecies believed.
+They were also persuaded by the fate of Laocoön, who had attacked the wooden horse with a spear and then died with his two sons by two serpents who attacked them from the sea.
+Inside the wooden horse hid Greek soldiers, who emerged as night fell and opened the city gates to the Greek army, ensuring their destruction of Troy.
+Sinon also informed the Greeks when the soldiers in the horse had begun their fight.

-This scene is in neither the Iliad nor the Odyssey but is in the Aeneid; it is central to the perspective Virgil builds, in support of the actual Roman sentiment, of the Greeks as cunning, deceitful, and treacherous.
+This scene is in neither the Iliad nor the Odyssey, but is in the Aeneid; it is central to the perspective Virgil builds in support of Roman sentiment in his day which viewed the Greeks as cunning, deceitful, and treacherous.

+Apollodorus

+Apollodorus writes in the Bibliotheca that after the Greeks placed the bravest warriors inside the Trojan Horse, they burned their tents and sailed away by night to lie off Tenedos.
+Before departing, they left Sinon behind, whose task was to light a beacon as a signal to the fleet.

+Later, when night had fallen and the Trojans were asleep, Sinon kindled the beacon on the grave of Achilles to guide the Greek fleet back from Tenedos.
+As the Greeks approached the city by sea, the warriors inside the Horse waited until they believed their enemies were asleep, then opened the Horse, emerged with their weapons, and admitted their returning comrades into Troy through the opened gates.

+Dictys Cretensis

+Dictys Cretensis writes that after the Greeks had left and later, during the night, returned to Troy, they sailed through the silence of the night, following the beacon that Sinon raised from his hidden position.
+The beacon guided the Greeks back to the city so that they could enter the walls and begin their attack.